ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 * `triggers` is one of the more advanced options that allows you to create conditional adjustments.
 You can read more triggers in the triggers guide.
 Triggers
   guide: [Archipelago Triggers Guide](/tutorial/Archipelago/triggers/en)
 * `local_items` will force any items you want to be in your world instead of being in another world.
+List.
 * `non_local_items` is the inverse of `local_items`, forcing any items you want to be in another world instead of your own.
+List.
 * `start_inventory` will give any items defined here to you at the beginning of your game.
 The format for this must be the name as it appears in the game files and the amount you would like to start with.
 For example `Rupees(5): 6` which will give you 30 rupees.
+Dictionary.
 * `start_hints` gives you free server hints for the defined items at the beginning of the game, allowing you to hint for the location without using any hint points.
+Dictionary.
 * `start_location_hints` is the same as `start_hints` but for locations, allowing you to hint for the item contained there without using any hint points.
+List.
 * `exclude_locations` lets you define any locations that you don't want to do and during generation will force a "junk" item which isn't necessary for progression to go in these locations.
+List.
 * `priority_locations` is the inverse of `exclude_locations`, forcing a progression item in the defined locations.
+List.
 * `item_links` allows players to link their items into a group with the same item link name and game.
 The items declared in `item_pool` get combined and when an item is found for the group, all players in the group receive it.
 Item links can also have local and non local items, forcing the items to either be placed within the worlds of the group or in worlds outside the group.
 If players have a varying amount of a specific item in the link, the lowest amount from the players will be the amount put into the group.
+List of dictionaries per item_link group.

 ### Random numbers